 Arizona, prisoners reach deal to settle death penalty suit

-Lawyers for a group of condemned prisoners who sued over how Arizona conducts executions have told a federal judge that they've reached a settlement with the state.
-A winter-like storm brought snow to the Sierra Nevada giving skiers the opportunity to enjoy the slopes as summer gets underway.
+Lawyers for a group of condemned prisoners who sued over how Arizona conducts executions told a federal judge Monday that they have reached a tentative settlement with the state.
+The agreement between the state and the prisoners contains a series of provisions to address the prisoners' arguments that the state's execution procedures violate their constitutional rights to be free from cruel and unusual punishment and have due process.

 Add your comments below